 — The Van (@ItsTheVan) October 27, 2013

 Especially during the winter months, Reddin has to triage the requests to determine who is in the most desperate situation.
-Last winter, Jeffry McAfee, 52, qualified as an urgent case.
+During the winter of 2012, Jeffry McAfee, 52, qualified as an urgent case.
 McAfee was living at the edge of the woods near Little Rock when a thief made off with his tents and blankets, leaving him drenched during a rainstorm a few nights later.
 “Aaron found me in the middle of the woods,” McAfee says.
 “He brought me a tent, sleeping bag, blankets, clothes, and offered to come out the next day to take me in for a shower.
 There’s nobody else in Little Rock that’ll come get you, bring food to you, bring firewood to you…”

 Since then, McAfee has been visited every week by The Van.
 “If there’s a dire need I text someone, and within a couple days they come out and bring it to me,” McAfee says.